jayissi/Secure-Password-Generator/README.md

 - Uses `secrets` module instead of `random` for cryptographically secure random number generation
 - Automatically enforces minimum password length of 8 characters
-- By default when passwords are saved, the file permissions for `.password_list.txt` are set to `0o600`.
+- By default when passwords are saved, the file permissions for `${HOME}/.password_list.txt` are set to `0o600`.
 This ensures that only the file's owner has read and write permissions, protecting it from other users on the system.
 - Passwords are securely shuffled before being returned

-**Disclaimer:** You are responsible for the secure management of the `.password_list.txt` file.
+**Disclaimer:** You are responsible for the secure management of the `${HOME}/.password_list.txt` file.
 Ensure it is stored and secured properly.

 ---